 Indra: Counter question: Do you think there is anything better than a bike?
 It was invented thousands of years ago, but despite all attempts, there is still no reasonable alternative.

 Keyword Wankel engine?

-Indra: The Wankel engine, of course also a combustion engine, almost dug the water off the reciprocating engine 50 years ago.
-It was a big mistake.
-The width of the Wankel engine would not have worked due to its combustion chamber shape.
-An efficient engine must be able to be highly compressed; it needs a precisely defined, compact combustion chamber in order to be able to get the best efficiency out of the fuel.
-In the Wankel engine, this combustion chamber moves more and more, you have to constantly heat new surfaces, and it doesn't work as a diesel at all.
-Nevertheless, Mercedes-Benz, for example, under developer Wolf-Dieter Bensinger, was completely fixated on the Wankel engine.
-I experienced this phase at the time as a university student, I was allowed to design the V-belt for one of these engines.
-At that time, Bensinger was firmly convinced that the Wankel engine would prevail and therefore no longer developed the reciprocating engine at all.
-This opened a huge gap to BMW that could not be closed for many years.
-Because BMW didn't think much of the Wankel and diligently developed the piston engine.
+Indra: The rotary engine, of course also a combustion engine, almost dug the reciprocating engine 50 years ago.
+That was a big mistake.
+The rotary engine would not have worked in terms of width due to its shape of the combustion chamber.
+An efficient engine must be capable of high compression; it needs a precisely defined, compact combustion chamber in order to be able to tease out the best efficiency from the fuel.
+In the rotary engine, this combustion chamber keeps shifting, you have to constantly heat new surfaces, and as a diesel it doesn't work at all.
+Nevertheless, Mercedes-Benz, for example, under the developer Wolf-Dieter Bensinger, was completely fixated on the rotary engine.
+I experienced this phase as a university student when I was allowed to design the V-belt for one of these motors.
+At the time, Bensinger was firmly convinced that the Wankel engine would prevail and therefore did not develop the reciprocating engine at all.
+This opened up a huge gap with BMW that could not be closed for many years.
+Because BMW didn't think much of the Wankel and diligently developed the reciprocating engine.